-The local government election campaign strategy shall be determined by the local Party, normally the Local Campaign Forum in consultation with the Labour Group.
-The Labour Group shall formulate election manifestos in consultation with the local Party and relevant CLPs.

-- 2. Labour group standing orders shall specify the matters on which it shall be the responsibility of the group to take decisions.
-The group and the local Party shall arrange a rolling programme of policy discussion and development during the year, where progress with the implementation of policy or any new developments that have arisen since the election manifesto was produced shall be discussed.
-The form of such a programme shall be jointly agreed by the Labour group and local Party - 3.
+- The local government election campaign strategy shall be determined by the local Party, normally the Local Government Committee in consultation with the Labour Group.
+The Labour Group will play a lead role in developing local election manifestos and assisting the LGC in arriving at a local manifesto which is credible and deliverable. - 2.
+Labour group standing orders shall specify the matters on which it shall be the responsibility of the group to take decisions.
+The group and the Local Government Committee shall arrange a rolling programme of policy discussion and development during the year, where progress with the implementation of policy or any new developments that have arisen since the election manifesto was produced shall be discussed.
+The form of such a programme will include will include an annual presentation to the LGC by the Group leader of progress on achieving the manifesto and shall be jointly agreed by the Labour group and the LGC. - 3.
 The policy of the Labour group shall be determined by the group meeting on the recommendation of the executive or otherwise.
 In cases of emergency, where action is required by motion or otherwise, such action may be taken by the executive that shall report its action for approval to the next group meeting.
 In cases of still greater urgency, which do not admit of delay, the leader of the group (or in the absence of the leader, a deputy), in consultation wherever possible with other officers, shall have power to act; such action to be reported to the next meeting of the group or group executive for approval.